Metal Slug (1996 video game): Release

-Metal Slug was first released by SNK for the Neo Geo MVS arcade system on April 19, 1996 and later for the Neo Geo AES on May 24.
+Metal Slug was first released by SNK for the Neo Geo MVS arcade system on 19 April 1996, followed by the Neo Geo AES on 24 May.
 The North American AES release has since become one of the more expensive titles on the platform, with copies of the port fetching over US$20,000 on the secondary video game collecting market.
-On July 5 the same year a Neo Geo CD version of the game was also released, featuring a "Combat School" mode that allowed players to revisit previously-played missions with new objectives.
+On 5 July 1996, a Neo Geo CD version of the game was released, featuring a "Combat School" mode that allowed players to revisit previously-played missions with new objectives.

-Between April and August 1997, Sega Saturn and PlayStation versions developed by SNK and Ukiyotei respectively were released only in Japan.
-Though software market was being dominated by polygon-based games, Neo Geo conversions for Saturn and PlayStation were selling well in Japan, motivating SNK to produce ports of Metal Slug as well.
-To retain all animations frames of the arcade original, the Saturn version used newer compression techniques, inter-level loading and the 1 MB RAM expansion cartridge.
-The Saturn release was available in two revisions; 1.002 and 1.005, which included some minor bug fixes.
-Both ports feature "Combat School" mode from the Neo Geo CD release while the PlayStation version features a new mode, "Another Story", consisting of plot-based minigames, and an art gallery featuring concept art (characters, vehicles, weapons, levels).
+In Japan, the game was released on the Sega Saturn on 4 April 1997, followed by the PlayStation on 7 August; the Saturn port was developed by SNK, while the PlayStation port was developed by Ukiyotei.
+Though the software market was increasingly dominated by polygon-based games, conversions of Neo Geo games to the Saturn and PlayStation had been selling well in Japan, motivating SNK to produce conversions for Metal Slug as well.
+To retain all the animations of the arcade version, the Saturn version uses newer compression techniques, inter-level loading, and a 1 MB RAM expansion cartridge.
+The Saturn port was available in two revisions: 1.002 and 1.005, which included some minor bug fixes.
+Both ports feature the "Combat School" mode from the Neo Geo CD release, while the PlayStation version features "Another Story", a new mode consisting of plot-based minigames, and an art gallery featuring concept art.

-A Game Boy Advance port was announced to be in development but was never released to the public.
-In 2006, Metal Slug was included alongside its arcade sequels as part of Metal Slug Anthology for the Wii, PlayStation 2, PlayStation Portable, PC in 2009 (as Metal Slug Collection PC) as well as PlayStation 4 in 2020 by Limited Run Games, being an emulated iteration of the arcade original without additional game modes or content featured in previous home releases.
-In 2008, the game was included as part of SNK Arcade Classics Vol. 1 for Wii, PlayStation 2 and PSP, as well as being re-released by D4 Enterprise on the Wii's Virtual Console.
+A Game Boy Advance port was announced to be in development, but was ultimately never released.
+In 2006, Metal Slug was included alongside its arcade sequels as part of Metal Slug Anthology for the Wii, PlayStation 2 and PlayStation Portable.
+It was later released for PC in 2009 (as Metal Slug Collection PC), and later for the PlayStation 4 in 2020 by Limited Run Games; the latter version was an emulated iteration of the arcade version, without additional game modes or content featured in previous home releases.
+In 2008, Metal Slug was included as part of SNK Arcade Classics Vol. 1 for Wii, PlayStation 2 and PSP, and was also released by D4 Enterprise for the Wii's Virtual Console.
 In 2010, a version by M2 for the NEOGEO Station service was published by SNK Playmore on PlayStation Network.
 In 2012, a wireless version was released by DotEmu for iOS and Android.

-Metal Slug is available as one of the 20 pre-loaded games with the Neo Geo X and was also included in the Neo Geo 25th Anniversary Humble Bundle, released in 2015.
+Metal Slug is available as one of the 20 pre-loaded games with the Neo Geo X, and was also included in the Neo Geo 25th Anniversary Humble Bundle, released in 2015.
 Hamster Corporation re-released Metal Slug for the PlayStation 4, Xbox One and Nintendo Switch between December 2016 and March 2017 under their Arcade Archives series.
 The game was also recently included in the international version of the Neo Geo mini, the Neo Geo Arcade Stick Pro plug and play game device and the Neo Geo MVSX table top.